Student Loan Calculator

 PMT = \$303.32

 For example, if the individual wanted to pay $400 per month instead of $303.32, the loan would be paid off in under 7 years.
-You can also use our student loan payoff and loan payoff calculators to calculate the payoff period using different monthly payment amounts.
+You can also use our student loan payoff and loan payoff calculators to calculate the payoff time using different monthly payment amounts.

 How to Calculate Student Loan Interest